 To apply gradation curves to otherwise print ready data with ZePrA, create corresponding configurations using the Auto Setup Wizard.
 The document color space will not be changed.

 It is best to apply pure gradation corrections to print ready PDF/X 1a files that are comprised of only CMYK and possibly spot colors.
-For more detailed information Special Settings/Create Gradations and Automatic Setup Wizard – Apply gradation curves only.
+For more detailed information Gradations and Auto Setup Wizard – Apply gradation curves only.

 Importing CTP Compensation Curves

 Utilizing ZePrA to automate a workflow using external gradation files and import existing CTP compensation curves or correction gradations into ZePrA, a separate tool will be necessary that calculate the respective correction curves based on measurements on printed sheets and saves them into the following form as text or XML files:

 GRAY CMYK_C CMYK_M CMYK_Y CMYK_K

 10.00 6.95 5.92 5.52 7.41